Appendix D — Data Analysis

 Observation process

-We model the sum of observed counts (of independent clusters of individuals) across all points surveyed within a grid cell (\(n_{ijt}\)) and the number of points where the species was detected (\(y_{ijt}\)) as
+We model the sum of observed counts (of independent clusters of individuals) across all points surveyed within a grid cell (\(n_{ijt}\)) as

-where \(p_{[a],tl}\) is a year- and BCR-specific availability component of detection probability, \(p_{[p],t}\) is a year-specific perceptibility component of detection probability, \(K_{[s],ijt}⁄K\) is survey effort, and \(p_{[s],tl}\) is the probability of detecting the species at an occupied point.
-Detection components summarize probability vectors,
+where \(p_{[a],tl}\) is a year- and BCR-specific availability component of detection probability, \(p_{[p],t}\) is a year-specific perceptibility component of detection probability, and \(K_{[s],ijt}⁄K\) is survey effort.
+Detection components can be expressed as the sum of probability vectors:

 and